Open Enrollment Canopy Tour

 Open Enrollment canopy tour programs are available to students, employees, and the general public.

 Regularly scheduled tour times are held Thursday-Sunday each week, April through Early November.
-Sunset tours are available throughout the summer.
+Sunset tours are also available throughout the summer.

-Tour typically take 2 1/2 - 3 hours to complete.
+Tours typically take 2 1/2 - 3 hours to complete.
 All open enrollment tours are first come, first serve.
 Simply visit the site below to select you preferred date and time.

 Private Tour Options and Academic Programs

 Groups can schedule canopy tours at specially requested times outside of our normal operational hours.
 No additional charge is applied for private tour bookings.